regorxxx/ajquery-xxx/_readme.txt

 		add:	Added total number of tracks on active playlist and selected tracks count at the status bar (at bottom);
 		add:	Queue and Dequeue commands to contextual menu;
+		add:	Every part of the current query path at 'Search media library' panel can now be clicked to jump to that node.
+For ex: for a library filtered by genre with path '[African] > Ali Farka Touré > Ali & Toumani'; '[African]' And 'Ali Farka Touré' could be clicked to directly jump to those (like pressing the back button multiple times).
 		cha:	Tooltips are now self-hidden if mouse is not moved after 6 secs of being shown.
 		cha:	Cut left text on status bar (at bottom) in case it's too long.
 Full text is now shown on the tooltip.